-The English Department also supports the Writing Center where nonjudgmental, one-on-one tutorial assistance is available.
-The tutors are trained students overseen by the Director of the Writing Center.
 The Mass Communication Department also produces the Tougaloo Harambee, the college's student newspaper.
 The department also produces a weekly television newscast for the campus station.

 Each spring, the entire Division collaborates to produce its week-long Humanities Festival.
 Lectures, discussions, demonstrations, concerts, exhibitions, dance and dramatic performances are coordinated around a central theme, different each year.
 The Festival presenters are students and faculty as well as nationally known guest scholars and artists.